 Cheshire Teams 14/15

-Cheshire O50s Team after their match against Derbyshire, from left to right:
+Cheshire O50s Team after their match against Derbyshire in the West Midlands League, from left to right:

 Derek Neary, Jill Jackson, Mark Smith, Wendy Eastwood, Richard Eastwood, Sian Williams, Andy Buckley, Kay Vickers

 Cheshire 1st Team completed another successful season finishing 3rd in the Premiership, behind Yorkshire and Surrey.